debfantom/UCB_AI-ML_20.1_Capstone_Final_Report/README.md

 ## ❓ Research Question
 Can we cluster users based on interpretable features extracted from their book rating behavior to uncover distinct reader segments?

-**Hypothesis**: It is possible to uncover meaningful and interpretable user segments by clustering users based on book rating behavior and available profile information.
-These segments can reveal distinct patterns in engagement, preferences, and interest, supporting more targeted content, product, and marketing strategies.
+**Hypothesis**: By clustering users using features derived from their book ratings and basic profile attributes, we can identify distinct, interpretable user segments.
+These segments will reflect real differences in reading habits, preferences, and engagement — enabling more personalized content, product features, and marketing strategies.

 ## 💾 Data Sources